-One of the best and most well-known applications for the Alexander Technique is for playing music, singing, acting and public speaking.
+One of the most well-known applications for the Alexander Technique is for playing music, singing, acting and public speaking.

 Your body, mind, emotions and quality of physical effort help you connect and be present with your audience, your art, and with yourself, whenever you perform.
-When you learn to use only as much effort as necessary, to breathe and move without excess tension or contortion, the enjoyment you experience when performing is not only possible, but inevitable.
+When you learn to use just the effort you nees and to breathe freely without excess tension or contortion, the enjoyment you experience is inevitable.

 Performers know the importance of using themselves well.
 Their breathing, coordination and body ease improve noticeably .
 You sense more ease during the first lesson.